Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 5. Enter the Credential Claims which will match the client ID of the corresponding application in your IdP

-6. Select the relevant Auth Methods you need (client_credentials, bearer, session, etc)
+6. Select the relevant Auth Methods you need (`client_credentials`, bearer, session)

 7. Click **Save**